Strong Orbit Equivalence in Cantor dynamics and simple locally finite groups: Preliminaries

 The following theorem is well-known (and easy to check in this situation): \begin{thm} (Stone's representation theorem for Boolean algebras)

 For every automorphism $\fct{\alpha}{CO(X)}{CO(X)}$, there exists a (unique) homeomorphism $g$ on $X$ that extends $\alpha$ (i.e $g(C)=\alpha(C)$ for every $C\in CO(X)$) \end{thm} \begin{rmk} $\aut(CO(X))$ is a closed subset of $CO(X)^{CO(X)}$ equipped with the product topology (of the discrete topology on $CO(X)$).
-Thus this theorem implies that $\homeo(X)$ inherits a Polish group structure from that topology, and a sub-basis of it is given by the sets where $A$ and $B$ are clopens.
-Actually, this is the only Polish topology on $\homeo(X)$ (see \cite{Ros-Sol}).
-We always consider $\homeo(X)$ as endowed with this topology, and we often think of it in this way, even though we sometimes use a complete metric on $X$ and one could also think of $\homeo(X)$ as being endowed with the topology of uniform convergence. \end{rmk}
+Thus this theorem implies that $\homeo(X)$ inherits a Polish group structure from that topology; a sub-basis is given by the sets where $A$ and $B$ are clopen sets.
+Actually, this is the only Polish topology on $\homeo(X)$ (see {\cite{Ros-Sol}}).
+We always consider $\homeo(X)$ as endowed with this topology, and think of it in this way, even though one can use a complete metric on $X$ and think of $\homeo(X)$ as being endowed with the topology of uniform convergence. \end{rmk}